Baseline Fitness

 User Journey

-To meet user goals, I designed a single, linear journey that progressively answers these key questions:
+I designed a single, linear journey that progressively answers these key questions:

 What is Baseline Fitness?